hamsterbacke23/qleaflet/README.md

 ========

 Quick "plug-and-play" implementation of leaflet.js as a jquery plugin.
-Maps are responsive, leaflet.js also allows for touch events.
+* Mobile use: Maps are responsive, leaflet.js also allows for touch events.
-Multiple map tile providers can be used, e.g. cloud layer with normal map.
+* Multiple map tile providers can be used, e.g. cloud layer with normal map.
-Provider format is taken from https://github.com/leaflet-extras/leaflet-providers/blob/master/leaflet-providers.js.
+* Adding map providers: Provider format is taken from https://github.com/leaflet-extras/leaflet-providers/blob/master/leaflet-providers.js.
-Dynamically loads leaflet js and css via CDN or if you want locally.
+* Dynamically "lazy-loads" leaflet js and css via CDN or if you want locally.

 ## Demo
 http://codepen.io/anon/pen/KchJa (not neccessarily up to date)